Aliases for KLRC3 Gene

 KLRC3 (Killer Cell Lectin Like Receptor C3) is a Protein Coding gene.
-Diseases associated with KLRC3 include Commensal Bacterial Infectious Disease and Autoimmune Disease Of Gastrointestinal Tract.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Allograft rejection.
+Among its related pathways are Allograft rejection and Immune response Role of DAP12 receptors in NK cells.
 Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and carbohydrate binding.
 An important paralog of this gene is ENSG00000255641.

 UniProtKB/Swiss-Prot for KLRC3 Gene

 Plays a role as a receptor for the recognition of MHC class I HLA-E molecules by NK cells and some cytotoxic T-cells.